pcorey/pcorey.github.io/_posts/2019-05-20-minimum-viable-phoenix.markdown

 ## [Starting at the Beginning]({{page.repo}}/commit/6f8c9d84ea05d8dd4e137ae6133db4ad06fb6498)

 Phoenix ships with quite a few bells and whistles.
-Whenever you fire up `mix phx.new`{:.language-elixir} to create a new web application, fourty six files are created and spread across thirty directories!
+Whenever you fire up `mix phx.new`{:.language-elixir} to create a new web application, forty six files are created and spread across thirty directories!

 This can be overwhelming to developers new to Phoenix.